Living accommodation: lease premium cases: overview of changes made by Section 71 FA 2009

 For the meaning of taxable period see EIM11428.

 In these circumstances, the cash equivalent to be treated as earnings from the employment will be the difference between the rental amount payable by P and any sum made good by the employee to P that is properly attributable to the provision of the accommodation.
+From the 2017/18 tax year the latest date for making good when calculating the taxable value of the benefit of living accommodation is 6 July following the tax year in which the accommodatoin is provided.

 Section 105(4B) ITEPA